El Salvador Human Rights 2017 Report April 2018

 d.
 Arbitrary Arrest or Detention

-The constitution requires a written warrant for arrest, except in cases where an individual is arrested in the act of committing a crime.
-In practice authorities apprehended persons openly and with warrants based on sufficient evidence and issued by a duly authorized official and brought them before appropriate judicial officials.
-The constitution grants detainees the right to a prompt judicial determination of the legality of their detention, and authorities generally respected this right in practice.
-In general detainees were promptly informed of charges against them.
+The constitution requires a written warrant of arrest except in cases where an individual is caught in the act of committing a crime.
+Authorities apprehended persons with warrants based on evidence and issued by a duly authorized official.
+Police generally informed detainees promptly of charges against them.

 e.
 Denial of Fair Public Trial